plarr2020-team1/monoloco/README.md

 Body Poses are obtained from Pifpaf pose detector: [openpifpaf](https://github.com/vita-epfl/openpifpaf).

-This work is also built on preliminary studies on orientation from [Jean Marc Bejjiani](https://github.com/Parrotlife/orient-dim-pos-estimation).
+This work is also built on preliminary studies on orientation from [this repository](https://github.com/Parrotlife/orient-dim-pos-estimation).

 <img src="docs/social_distance.png" height="400">